Breathing exercises and special techniques can help with asthma symptoms and increase your overall lung strength, capacity, and health.

 • Jogging – jogging can help strengthen the muscles you use for breathing, as well as improve your fitness as a whole.

-Short bursts of activity are good for asthmatics, as they can help build your heart and lung stamina.
-Exercising in short bursts is also less likely to trigger an asthma attack then taking part in longer, more prolonged, activities such as long-distance running.
+Short bursts of activity are good for people with asthma, as they can help build your heart and lung stamina.
+Exercising in short bursts is also less likely to trigger an asthma attack than taking part in longer, more prolonged, activities such as long-distance running.

 Tips for exercising safely with asthma: